 By Beth Mack

-For a country the size of Connecticut, Jamaica has had a disproportionate global influence.
-Of course, there is Bob Marley and Red Stripe, but that only scrapes the surface of Jamaican culture and cuisine.
-Located in the Caribbean Sea with a population just shy of three million, Jamaica is world-renowned for its food.
-The country’s tumultuous history culminated from many different beats into one harmonious rhythm that is what we have come to know today as Jamaican cuisine.
+For a country roughly the size of Connecticut, Jamaica has had a disproportionately large global influence.
+Reggae and Red Stripe are well known, but they only scratch the surface of Jamaican culture and cuisine.
+Situated in the Caribbean Sea and home to just under three million people, Jamaica is world-renowned for its vibrant food.
+The country’s complex history, shaped by many cultures and influences, has blended into a harmonious rhythm that we now celebrate as Jamaican cuisine.

-Dig deeper into some of Jamaica’s iconic dishes and you will find diverse culinary influences.
-A popular preparation of fish, escovitch fish (fried fish topped with pickled onions, carrots, and Scotch bonnet peppers) is the Jamaican twist on the Spanish escabeche.
-For the infamous Jamaican patty, look no further than the beat of Britain.
-The Jamaican patty is a savory turnover filled with meat or vegetables encapsulated in a flaky pastry shell that can be eaten by itself or stuffed inside a sweet roll of coco bread.
-The beat of India is felt through the Jamaican style of curries and rotis that can be found on almost all Jamaican menus.
-The ackee fruit, used in Jamaica’s national dish of ackee and saltfish (dried and salted cod) was imported from Ghana.
+Dig deeper into some of Jamaica’s iconic dishes, and you’ll uncover a range of diverse culinary influences.
+Escovitch fish — a popular preparation of fried fish topped with pickled onions, carrots, and Scotch bonnet peppers — is Jamaica’s twist on the Spanish escabeche.
+The beloved Jamaican patty, a savory turnover filled with meat or vegetables in a flaky pastry shell, draws influence from Britain and can be enjoyed on its own or tucked inside a sweet roll of coco bread.
+Indian influence is evident in the curries and rotis found on nearly every Jamaican menu.
+Even ackee, the fruit featured in Jamaica’s national dish of ackee and saltfish (made with dried and salted cod), was originally imported from Ghana.

 Lawrence Caribbean Restaurant

-Just around the corner from the airport, you will find a humble white cinderblock building that brings you the authentic flavors of Jamaica without the cost of a plane ticket.
+Just around the corner from the airport, you’ll find a humble white cinderblock building serving up the authentic flavors of Jamaica — no plane ticket required.
 Owner Gavin Lawrence, a Jamaican native, opened Lawrence Caribbean Restaurant in 2015.
-While they are known for their oxtails, the flaky patties are not to be overlooked.
-Their menu is rounded out with your typical jerk chicken, curries, rotis, and stews.
+While they’re known for their oxtails, the flaky patties are not to be overlooked.
+The menu also features classic jerk chicken, curries, rotis, and stews.
 For a taste of Jamaica’s national dish, stop by on a Friday or Saturday when they serve up ackee and saltfish.
-To wash it all down, you will find a selection of Jamaican sodas, beer, and homemade sorrel juice or ginger beer.
+To wash it all down, choose from a selection of Jamaican sodas, beer, and homemade sorrel juice or ginger beer.

 Lawrence Caribbean Restaurant